-In 2020, and presently, there are three (3) full-time staff members in the Plumas County Planning Department, including a Planning Director, Assistant Planning Director, and Associate Planner.
+In 2021, there were three (3) full-time staff members in the Plumas County Planning Department, including a Planning Director, Assistant Planning Director, and Associate Planner.
+Currently, there are two full-time staff members, a Planning Director and Senior Planner, as the Assistant Planning Director retired.
 In addition, the Planning Department funds one (1) half-time Fiscal Officer position.
 Unlike most California county planning departments, the Plumas County Planning Department does not currently have a dedicated clerical staffer supporting Planning Department counter and administrative functions.
-The Assistant Planning Director performs the role of Clerk for the Planning Commission, and the Department Fiscal Officer takes the meeting minutes of the Zoning Administrator hearings.
+The Senior Planner performs the role of Clerk for the Planning Commission, and the Department Fiscal Officer takes the meeting minutes of the Zoning Administrator hearings.